Dipeshk98/project021-backend/README.md

 ```
 npm run deploy-prod
 ```

+It's exactly the same command `npm run deploy-prod` when you want to update the backend after making changes: whether it's a code or configuration change.

 (optional) You can try Seed.run for an automatic backend deployment integrated to your GitHub workflow.